Secondary Residence: What you need to learn about the modern granny flat

 Modern and safe

 Modern secondary residences can be high-tech.
 They can have motion detectors, security equipment, skylights, inbuilt speakers, heated flooring, led strip lighting and so much more.
 You can even organise to have the secondary residence completely controlled by a tablet.
 They also can have split system air conditioning units to warm up or cool down quickly.
-Plus It has can internet and phone connections from the main residence and seperate electricity meters if requested.
+Plus It has internet and phone connections from the main residence and separate electricity meters if requested.
 The options are endless for what you can do in your secondary residence, the only limit is the clients funds.

 Bathrooms that are DA approved need to have enough space for a wheelchair to complete a 360 and get through the doors without their hands getting hurt on the way out.
 Also they can be fitted out a wheelchair accessible toilet, have grab bars for support and alternative vanities.
 One bedroom, living space, laundry and bathroom needs to have the ability for 360 degree turns to take place when in a wheelchair.